Canon 1D C vs Sony A6000

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1DC) and the Sony E-Mount Lens Catalog (A6000).
 Mirrorless cameras, such as the A6000, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

 Concerning battery life, the 1DC gets 1120 shots out of its LP-E4N battery, while the A6000 can take 360 images on a single charge of its NP-FW50 power pack.
 As can be seen in the images above, the 1DC has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
-In order to provide similar functionality for the A6000, there are third party battery grips available as optional accessories (see here on eBay).
+In order to provide similar functionality for the A6000, there are third party battery grips available as optional accessories (see here on ebay).
+The power pack in the A6000 can be charged via the USB port, which can be very convenient when travelling.

 Any camera decision will naturally be influenced heavily by the price.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The A6000 was launched at a markedly lower price (by 96 percent) than the 1DC, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.